rundeck/docs/docs/learning/tutorial/terminology.md

 Rundeck executes Command items on Nodes.
 The command may be part of a Workflow as defined in a Job, and it may be executed multiple times on different nodes.
 Rundeck uses the NodeExecutor and FileCopier services as part of the process of executing these commands.

 ## Node Filter
 Node filters are expressions that define a set of nodes, usually to be targeted by a job.
-The basic format is a sequence of `attributename: value` pairs to select nodes which match.
+The filter is composed of one or more `attributename: value` pairs.
+The combination of those attributes will designate which nodes to match.
 You can negate a match by using `!attributename: value`.
 If you do not specify an attribute name, then the nodename is matched against the bare value.

 ## Nodes
 A Node is a resource that is either a physical or virtual instance of a network accessible host.
 Nodes have a few basic attributes but a Node's attributes can be extended to include arbitrary named key/value pairs.
 Attributes typically describe the properties of a node or reflect the state of the node.
 One of a Node's built in attributes is called "tags" which are a list of classifications or categories about that Node.